Improving Two-Way Selective Decode-and-forward Wireless Relaying with Energy-Efficient One-bit Soft Forwarding: Performance Analysis of TW-SDF and TW-1bSF

-The \emph{one-way} SDF protocol has been well studied in terms of outage probability, symbol error rate, and ergodic capacity in the scenario without considering channel coding inside the relaying networks, but few results are available in the scenario with the application of channel coding inside the relaying networks \cite{Amat2010}.
-In \cite{Amat2010}, a pair of BLER bounds are derived for the cooperative DF protocol \cite{Wang2007} when applying convolutional codes and \emph{soft} decoding.
-In this section, we derive an upper bound for the DNC-based TW-SDF protocol applying block codes and \emph{hard} decoding. \begin{thm} Given any hard decoder, the BLER of the TW-SDF protocol is upper bounded by
+The \emph{one-way} SDF protocol has been well studied in terms of outage probability, symbol error rate and ergodic capacity for the scenario where no channel coding is applied at the relays, but few results are available for scenarios where channel coding is employed by the relaying networks.
+In \cite{Amat2010}, a pair of loose BLER bounds is derived for the cooperative DF protocol \cite{Wang2007} when convolutional codes and \emph{soft} decoders are used.
+In this section, we contribute new results for relaying networks that use channel coding by deriving a tight upper bound for the DNC-based TW-SDF protocol that uses block codes and \emph{hard} decoders. \begin{thm} Suppose that all nodes apply a hard decoder whose performance is at least as good as BDD.
+Then the BLER of the TW-SDF protocol can be upper bounded as